 -Fall, 2017 - Rebekah & Andy Bradley, Sangamon Meat & Sausage Company (declined award)

 -Spring, 2018 - Nicole Stewart, Hartfield Book Company (storefront coming soon!)

-Any new qualifying 'for profit' business endeavor that is to be located in Monticello, and is new to the City of Monticello, is eligible to apply for the grant.
+Any new qualifying 'for profit' business endeavor that is to be located in Monticello in a commercial location, and is new to the City of Monticello, is eligible to apply for the grant.
 A 'new business' is defined as one that will start up, or plans to start up within six (6) months from the date of the award.
 Additionally, someone who is interested in purchasing an existing business within downtown Monticello, but currently does not own an active business may apply for the grant.
 In order to be eligible to present, presenters must have attended all 4 weeks of Bootcamp, with presentation being on the 5th week.

 While the business plans are due a week before presentations, the presentation should just be your elevator pitch to the judges on why you want to do what you are doing.
 Presentations should be (as close to) 10 minutes, visuals and props are recommended, and after the judges have asked questions, the class will participate.